richzw/DecodeCaptcha/README.md

     extract characters from Image according to the color of them， first of all, the color of text should be known previously. should be hard code here.

+`Image filters` which blur the image horizontally and look for darker areas (because the blur causes the text to be highlighted).
+`Edge detection` filters which just leave the outline of text, pattern detection, colour extraction

 #### Seperate Characters

 Base on the previous process, then the range of one character can be detected.